Tuesday, November 29, 2016

 YACHIYD

 Another word related to echad is Yachiyd (Strong's #3173).
 This word corresponds with our English word "only".
 It is most commonly used in the expression "only son".
-(Genesis 22:2,12,16; Judges 11:34; Jeremiah 6:26; Amos 8:10; Zechariah 12:10) Like Echad, it is also closely associated with Yachad, meaning "to join, unite" (Strong's 3161), thus carries a similar connotation of unity as does Echad.
+(Genesis 22:2,12,16; Judges 11:34; Jeremiah 6:26; Amos 8:10; Zechariah 12:10) Like Echad, it is also closely associated with Yachad, meaning "to join, unite" (Strong's 3161), thus Yachiyd carries a similar connotation of unity as does Echad.
 Strong gives its basic meaning as "united", "sole", and further as "beloved", "lonely".
 The *Brown, Driver, Briggs, Gesenius Lexicon* adds also "only" and "unique".
 The KJV translates this word in Psalm 86:6 as "solitary", in the sense of "lonely".

 Another word that sometimes means "only" is the word often transliterated as "bad" (Strong's #905), meaning "alone, by itself, besides, a part, separation, being alone".
-It is used in Deuteronomy 8:3, which word is translated into Greek as *monos*.
+It is used in Deuteronomy 8:3, where the Hebrew word is translated into Greek as *monos*.
 (Matthew 4:4; Luke 4:4) *Monos* is the word used to describe the Father in John 17:3 as the "only true God." *Bad* is also used of Jehovah in Nehemiah 9:6, Psalm 83:18; 136:4; Isaiah 2:11,17; 37:16; 44:24.

 http://www.biblestudytools.com/lexicons/hebrew/nas/bad.html